 Public Interest Disclosures

-A Public Interest Disclosure (PID) is a report about a suspected wrongdoing in the public sector.
+A Public Interest Disclosure (PID) is a report about suspected wrongdoing in the public sector.
 Council is committed to protecting those who report wrongdoing.
 To see more information please go to the PID page by clicking on this link.

 Human Rights Act 2019

-The Human Rights Act 2019 is an Act to protect and promote human rights, to help build a culture in the Qld public sector that respects and promots human rights and to help promote a dialogue about the nature, meaning and scope of human rights.
+The Human Rights Act 2019 is an Act to protect and promote human rights, to help build a culture in the Qld public sector that respects and promotes human rights and to help promote a dialogue about the nature, meaning and scope of human rights.

 The Act enables individuals to make a complaint about agencies, statutory bodies and entities to the Queensland Human Rights Commission.
-Human rights complaint triggers include discrimination, right to life, freedrom from forced works, freement of movement, freedom of expression etc. For more information visit www.forgov.qld.gov.au/humanrights
+Human rights complaint triggers include discrimination, right to life, freedom from forced works, freement of movement, freedom of expression etc. For more information visit www.forgov.qld.gov.au/humanrights